-Total Points GG Grade Level CES Work Category and Work Level Descriptor (defined in Sections 5 and 6) 1 < 45 3 45-79 4 Entry and Developmental Work Level for the 80-104 5 Technician and Administrative Support Work Category 105-129 6 130-159 7 130-159 7 Entry and Developmental Work Level for the 160-179 8 Professional Work Category; Full Performance 180-204 9 Work Level for the Technician and Administrative 205-224 10 Support Category 225-244 11 Senior Work Level for the Technician and 245-294 12 Administrative Support Work Category; Full 295-339 13 Performance Work Level for the Professional Work Category 295-339 13 Senior Work Level for the Professional Work 340-379 14 Category 380 and above 15 Expert Work Level for the Professional Work Category following are the factor and degree descriptors for CES supervisory and managerial positions.
+Total Points GG Grade Level CES Work Category and Work Level Descriptor (defined in Sections 5 and 6) < 45 1 2 3 Entry and Developmental Work Level for the 45-79 4 Technician and Administrative Support Work 80-104 5 Category 105-129 6 130-159 7 130-159 7 Entry and Developmental Work Level for the 160-179 8 Professional Work Category; Full Performance 180-204 9 Work Level for the Technician and Administrative 205-224 10 Support Category 225-244 11 Senior Work Level for the Technician and 245-294 12 Administrative Support Work Category; Full 295-339 13 Performance Work Level for the Professional Work Category 295-339 13 Senior Work Level for the Professional Work 340-379 14 Category 380 and above 15 Expert Work Level for the Professional Work Category When applying this grade conversion char rt, all work is aligned first to the Work Category and in this volume, and then to the appropriate GG grade based on this ch art.

+Table 1.
+Grade Conversion Chart for CES Non-supervisory Positions following are the factor and degree descriptors for CES supervisory and managerial positions.
 When applying the grading guidelines below, they should be applied in the context of the total job.
 For those positions with mixed supervisory and non-supervisory responsibilities, the position should be titled as a supervisor if the position meets the requirements for designation as a supervisor, as prescribed in Section 5 of this volume; however, the final grade of the position should be assigned based on the highest level of work the individual performs on a regular and recurring basis (see Table 2 for CES supervisory and managerial positions grade conversions and Figure 1 for CES occupational structure alignment).